gardener/gardener/docs/proposals/19-migrating-to-prometheus-operator.md

     - `Prometheus` can discover `*Monitors` in different namespaces and also by using labels.

-    - The monitoring configuration will be deployed in the namespace of the shoot.

     - In some cases, specific configuration is required (e.g. specific configuration due to K8s versions).
 In this case, the configuration will also be deployed in the shoot's namespace and Prometheus will also be able to discover this configuration.

-    - Prometheus must also distinguish between `*Monitors` relevant for seed and shoot targets.
-This can be done with a `serviceMonitorSelector` and `podMonitorSelector` where `target=seed`.
+    - Prometheus must also distinguish between `*Monitors` relevant for shoot control plane and shoot targets.
+This can be done with a `serviceMonitorSelector` and `podMonitorSelector` where `monitoring.gardener.cloud/monitoring-target=shoot-control-plane`.
 For a `ServiceMonitor` it would look like this:

         ```yaml
         serviceMonitorSelector:
           matchLabels:
-            monitoring.gardener.cloud/monitoring-target: seed
+            monitoring.gardener.cloud/monitoring-target: shoot-control-plane
         ```

     - In addition to a Prometheus, the configuration must also be created.
 To